Many women have questions when they begin using Divigel®—that’s to be expected!

 These are not all the potential side effects.
 For more information, please read the Full Prescribing Information, or speak with your healthcare professional.

 About all of your medical conditions.
-Your healthcare professional may need to check you more carefully if you have certain conditions, such as asthma (wheezing), epilepsy (seizures), diabetes, migraine, endometriosis, or lupus; have problems with your heart, liver, thyroid, or kidneys; or have high calcium levels in your blood.
+Your healthcare professional may need to check you more carefully if you have certain conditions, such as asthma (wheezing), epilepsy (seizures), diabetes, migraine, angioedema (swelling of the face and tongue), endometriosis, or lupus; have problems with your heart, liver, thyroid, or kidneys; or have high calcium levels in your blood.

 Studies conducted using other approved topical estrogen gel products have shown that sunscreens could change the amount of estrogen that is absorbed through the skin into the body.